 Instructions

-• In a wok or large skillet over medium high heat add the oil, shallots, garlic, ginger and bell peppers and fry for 3 minutes.
+• In a wok or large skillet over medium high heat, add the oil, shallots, garlic, ginger and bell peppers and sauté for 2-3 minutes.

-• Push the veggies off to the side.
-Turn the heat to high and add the ground beef, breaking it up into small bits with a spoon.
-(I like to spoon the cooked ground beef into my food processor and pulse it barely a few times to break it into really small pieces).
+• Push the veggies off to the side and add the ground beef, breaking it up into small pieces as it cooks.
+(I like to use a meat chopper to break up the meat in very small pieces.)

-• In a small bowl stir together the brown sugar, fish sauce, soy sauce, oyster sauce, chili paste, cornstarch, beef broth and water and add to the pan.
-Cook for 2 minutes.
+• In a small bowl, stir together the brown sugar, fish sauce, soy sauce, oyster sauce, chili paste, cornstarch, beef broth, and water and add to the pan.
+Simmer for 5-10 minutes

 Notes